solo-io/gloo-docs/gloo/docs/operator_guide/observability.md

 ---
 title: Observability
 weight: 3
-description: How to monitor and trace withing your Gloo setup.
+description: How to monitor and trace within your Gloo setup.
 ---

 All Gloo pods ship with optional [Prometheus](https://prometheus.io/) monitoring capabilities.